 If your teacher turns on originality reports for an assignment, you can use the reports to identify uncited content and unintentional plagiarism before you turn in your work.
-The reports compare your Google Docs file against webpages and books on the internet.
+The reports compare your Google Docs, Google Slides, and Microsoft Word files against webpages and books on the internet.

 Run an originality report

 If your teacher turned on originality reports for an assignment, you can run up to 3 reports on your work.